mongodb/docs/source/includes/note-csrs-distribution.rst

    centers.
-If the cost of the third data center is prohibitive, one distribution possibility is to evenly distribute the data bearing members across the two data centers and store the remaining member (either a data bearing member or an arbiter to ensure odd number of members) in the cloud if your company policy allows.
+If the cost of the third data center is prohibitive, one distribution possibility is to evenly distribute the data bearing members across the two data centers and store the remaining member in the cloud if your company policy allows.